-It is a serious infection that extends under the skin and affects soft tissues, such as skin and fat.
+It is a severe infection that extends under the skin and affects soft tissues, such as skin and fat.

 Facial infections are found mainly in babies and the elderly.
-In children, approximately 1 in 12 cases of facial cellulitis causes meningitis .
+In children, approximately 1 in 12 cases of facial cellulitis cause meningitis.

 Cellulite occurs in different ways.
 Periorbital cellulitis occurs around the eye sockets.

-The erysipelas produces red, strong and bright spots on the skin and is caused by Streptococcus bacteria.
+Erysipelas produces red, solid, and bright spots on the skin caused by Streptococcus bacteria.
 Necrotizing fasciitis is an infection that occurs under the skin.

 Cellulite usually begins with a cut or tear in the skin.

-Many species of bacteria inhabit the surface of the skin and can thrive under the skin if the barrier breaks to let them pass.
+Many bacteria inhabit the surface of the skin and can thrive under the skin if the barrier breaks to let them pass.

 - The surgeries.